 Rule of Thumb:

 Any offer from your resort that requires you to spend more money or upgrade your contract should be treated with extreme skepticism.
 Consult an independent timeshare attorney before agreeing to anything.
+We've helped clients who came to us with not one but two or three contracts because they fell for the "upgrade to exit" pitch multiple times.
+Each time the resort promised that the new contract would be "better" and would make it easier to eventually sell or exit.
+It never does — it just multiplies your maintenance fee obligations.

 6. Government Impersonation Scams